UniversalDependencies/docs/workgroups/enhanced.md

 * repackaging information that is already available in basic dependencies to make it more easily accessible for downstream applications is a possibility.
 Example: subtyping obl and advcl relations with adpositions and subordinate conjunctions.

+Guy : Joakim (item 2) and Marie (last item) propose to include repackaging information for downstream applications in the objectives of Enhanced UD.
+On the contrary, I think Enhanced UD must be independent of downstream applications.
+In my opinion, Enhanced UD is an abstraction of the basic dependencies that tends towards semantics at the maximum while remaining within the framework of the syntax.
+For instance, subtyping obl and advcl relations with adpositions and subordinate conjunctions has nothing to do with Enhanced UD.
+Moreover, this makes annotations less readable and the set of relations more complex and dependent on particular languages.

 ## Treatment of semantically void syntactic dependencies
 **DECISION TO MAKE**